lmatteis/hckr.it/README.md

     couchapp push app.js http://yourcouch.com/dbname

+Remember to look into the `config.js` file so you can change certain words to fit your app needs.
+Such as the title of your app, and you can even translate other things into your own language.

 ## Deploying to IrisCouch

 If you want to install this app yourself, I strongly advise using the great [IrisCouch](http://www.iriscouch.com/) hosting service.
 It's free to start with and comes with a great pricing plan.
 This is where [hckr.it](http://www.hckr.it/) is hosted.